nair0lf32/zer0ne-blog/content/writeups/TryHackMe/Ctf collection vol1/index.md

 ## Another decoding stuff

-Its base 58. you can use online identifiers or the hint and decoders

-Or if you are a crypto expert...anyway just decode it
+Its base 58. you can use online identifiers or the hint and decoders Or if you are a crypto expert...anyway just decode it

 ## Left or Right?

-The author is right its not ROT 13 but its still ceasar

-More like 19 rotations...he said the flags would always be in THM{flag} format
+The author is right its not ROT 13 but its still caesar More like 19 rotations...he said the flags would always be in THM{flag} format

 well...decode it